tstockwell/TermSatNet/README.md

 The application of the structural rules, iteration and deiteration, is guided by logical constraints called *cofactors* that must be present in the expression in order to apply the rule.
 > A cofactor is a subterm of an expression that [entails](https://en.wikipedia.org/wiki/Logical_consequence) the expression.
-> Specifically, a cofactor is a subterm, that when replaced with constant, creates an expresssion that is equivalent to a constant.
+> In X, a cofactor is a subterm that, when replaced with constant, creates an expresssion that is equivalent to a constant.

-The application of the commutivity rules is constrained by the expression ordering.
+The application of the commutivity rules is constrained by the path ordering.

 Proofs in C are based on proving equivalence, and work by rewriting/reducing expressions to thier simplest form.
 Proofs in C are heuristic, requiring inferences to be combined in just the right way to reach a conclusion.
-The expression ordering helps makes proofs shorter because, when more than one rule may be applied, having an ordering makes it possible to choose the rule that moves the proof closest to the final goal.
+The path ordering helps makes proofs shorter because, when more than one rule may be applied, having an ordering makes it possible to choose the rule that moves the proof closest to the final goal.

 It is shown that the inference rules are sound.